cloudbasti/dataScienceCourse/data/README.md

 ### OriginalData

-This folder contains the original raw data files before any processing or transformation.
+The folder [`OriginalData`](./OriginalData) contains the original raw data files before any processing or transformation.
 These serve as the starting point for our data pipeline.

 Files:
 - [`kiwo.csv`](./OriginalData/kiwo.csv) - Original sales data